TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/HowToGetHelp.rst

 .. hint::
    Do not ask if you can ask a question.
 Ask your question directly.

-Get help on using documentation
+Get Help on Using Documentation
 ===============================

 The same method as in :ref:`get-help-on-writing-docs` applies: Post